vierstralab/footprint-tools/docs/source/posterior.rst

 	(\mu^{+}_j, r^{+}_j)  \leftarrow \Phi_{NB}(y_j \lambda_j)

 where :math:`\lambda_j` is the expected depletion of cleavage at an occupied nucleotide.
 We determine :math:`\lambda_j` by considering all datasets with an FDR 5% footprint at position :math:`j`.
 First, for each dataset we fit a Beta distribution to the ratio of observed over expected cleavages (depletion ratio) at all FDR 5% footprints identified within individual datasets (capping the ratio values at 1.0).
-Then, for each nucleotide we re-estimate the depletion ratio by updating the Beta distribution (:math:`\alpha' = \alpha + x_i`, :math:`\beta’ = (y_i–x_i) + \beta`).
+Then, for each nucleotide we re-estimate the depletion ratio by updating the Beta distribution (:math:`\alpha' = \alpha + x_i`, :math:`\beta’ = \beta + (y_i–x_i)`).
 These updated parameters are used to generate maximum a posteriori (MAP) estimates of the depletion ratio (:math:`\mu_{MAP}`) and expected variation of this ratio (:math:`\sigma^2_{MAP}`) at each nucleotide.
 A per-nucleotide footprint depletion estimate is then finally calculated from the average of the MAP mean estimates weighted by the inverse of the MAP standard deviation considering all datasets with an identified footprint at that nucleotide.

 Step-by-step guide
 ~~~~~~~~~~~~~~~~~~~